Analysis | An only-red-states America probably isn’t one Trump would actually like

 9.8 percent

-Exclude the blue states and the economic picture shifts dramatically.
+Exclude the blue states, and the economic picture shifts dramatically.

 Country